Table of Contents_

 Award: Best Video Camera for Vlogging

 If you have experience with cams, you probably already know a bit about GoPro and their line of famous action cams that are designed to attach to helmets, bikes, shoulders, and other various mounts, to help capture sport-related and action-packed video.
 And, of course, GoPros are incredibly durable, designed to go pretty much anywhere and film pretty much anything: Keep it in its case, and there’s little you can’t film (for a bit over 2 hours of battery life).

 You can control the camera via a smart remote app after you mount it, and mark the best moments of the video immediately so you know where to find them later.
 There’s also some great night modes.
 GoPro may not be on the very top of its game as it once was, but for more extreme vlogging this cam is still an excellent choice.
 However, at this price you aren’t going to get 4k – those models require much more investment.

 Read Full Review: GoPro Hero4 Silver Camera Review

 Ready to strike out and shop for your own vlogging camera?
-Before you head out, we have a few tips you may want to read up before you make a purchase.
+Before you head out, we have a few tips you may want to read up on before you make a purchase.
 Take a look at the best features to consider when picking a vlogging camera, what cameras the pros like, and why people don’t just use their phones for vlogging activities!

 √ Image Stabilization